iwascoding/cocoahub/ReadMe.md

 # Limitations

 * Cocoahub hasn't seen any production use so far.
-Consider it alpha quality, and don't use it for heavy production use, yet.
+Consider it alpha quality, and use it carefully.

-* Cocummincation
+* Communication between cocoahub and CGIs happens through Common gateway interface (and right now it's now even fully supported).
+If you are a looking for maximum performance, please consider adding FastCGI or XPC channels.

 # License